- Forensic Accountant (18 month term)

 - Providing oral evidence supporting the referral to Professional Conduct, when required.

-- Such other duties as the manager may require.
+- Such other duties as the Manager, Trust Assurance may require.

-- 5 or more years of experience in an accounting or auditing role.
+- 5 or more years of experience in an auditing role.

-- Advanced training in fraud related courses or CFE or CIA designation considered an asset.
+- Advanced training in fraud related courses or CFE, CIA or CAMS designation considered an asset.